You can subscribe to our blog using our RSS feed.

 - Monday, September 24, from 6 pm to 9 pm at the CAA Campus Office.

 Please RSVP to email@example.com or 612-276-2242.
 Can't help us poster on those days?
 You can still help out!
 Please:

 Amazing discount card.
 Cool prizes.
 Free food.
 Help animals.
 Take the Pledge to be Veg!

-Participants will get a special care pack and discount card, which will get you deals at many local restaurants, such as Hard Times, Camdi, Evergreen, and more!
+Participants will get a special care pack and discount card, which will get you deals at many local restaurants, such as Seward Cafe, Galactic Pizza, Evergreen, and many more!
 We'll provide recipes, tips, and raffle prizes.
 Come to any of our Veg Week events for more resources and good times!

 Have friends who might want to take the Pledge to be Veg?
 Tell them about it!

 On August 21, we held a celebration to thank our donors for supporting our efforts to advocate for animals.
 Volunteers provided delicious food including vegan lasagna, BBQ tofu, carrot cake, and cupcakes.
 Here's the recipe for the Peanut Butter BBQ Tofu that we enjoyed!